What you can take to our recycling sites and where to find them

 Asbestos

-You can take four bags of bonded asbestos to our Hove recycling site, which must be wrapped thoroughly and twice in plastic.
-You must bring two pieces of ID, one photo and one proving you live in the city.
-We don't accept it at our Brighton site.
+You can take 4 bags of bonded asbestos to our Hove recycling site, which must be wrapped thoroughly and twice in plastic.
+You must bring 2 pieces of ID, one photo and one proving you live in the city.
+We do not accept it at our Brighton site.

 Bonded asbestos is often grey and looks like cement.
 It can be in items like corrugated roofing sheets, guttering and pipes.
 If you're in any doubt, have the material checked by an asbestos expert.

 Wear goggles, a face mask and gloves when handling bonded asbestos.
-Do not break it into small pieces, cut or saw it.
+Do not break it into small pieces, and do not cut or saw it.
 If you have smaller pieces, dampen them with water.

 Read the health and safety executive asbestos guidance.

-We don’t accept builder's waste from work done by a trader or commercial building company, even if it's from a residential home.
+We do not accept builder's waste from work done by a trader or commercial building company, even if it's from a residential home.
 They should dispose of waste themselves or use a registered waste company.

-We don't take any waste from a business or trade.
+We do not take any waste from a business or trade.

 Find out what other potentially harmful waste we cannot take or collect.